zzhenglab/ai4chem/book/lecture-21.md

 from PIL import Image
 from torch.utils.data import Dataset, DataLoader, random_split
 import seaborn as sns
+from tqdm.auto import tqdm            # better in notebooks than "from tqdm import tqdm" SHOW_PBAR = False                     # toggle here
 ```

 ## 2. CNN Model for MNIST